 The original Michigan City Lighthouse consisted of a conical brick tower with a height of thirty-nine feet that tapered from a diameter of fourteen-feet seven inches at its base to six feet eleven inches at its lantern room.
-A one-and-a-half story brick dwelling, measuring thirty-four by twenty feet and topped by a shingled roof, was provided for the keeper.
-An 1848 Light List indicates that four lamps and fourteen-inch reflectors were used in the lantern room.
+A one-and-a-half-story brick dwelling, measuring thirty-four by twenty feet and topped by a shingled roof, was provided for the keeper.
+An 1848 Light List indicates that four lamps, set in fourteen-inch reflectors, were used in the lantern room.
 A sixth-order Fresnel lens was installed in 1857.

 To support the growing commerce of the port, a new lighthouse was constructed at Michigan City in 1858.
 This time, instead of constructing a separate tower and dwelling, a short, square, wooden tower was built atop the northern end of a new, seven-room, one-and-a-half-story dwelling.
 The foundation of the structure was built of Joliet stone, while Milwaukee cream city brick was used for the upper portion.
 The tower’s lantern room had nine sides, two of which were blind, and housed a new, fifth-order, L. Sautter & Cie.
 Fresnel lens that produced a fixed white light at a focal plane of fifty-two feet.